kagunecode/tictactoe/README.md

 Since the main approach of this project is to build the game using a web UI the programming of the console edition was not the priority, so there could be bugs.

+# LIVE PREVIEW
+Check out the [live preview](https://kagunecode.github.io/tictactoe/).
+As of this version everything is working, however, there's no form validation for the names and I will implement a bot to play against.
+I'll keep this repo updated on the progress.